Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8g9x9VzYlJs.md

 ### Transcript

-> fine can there be a notebook in the hub with summer's loop on the cover oh no it should be uh should be a picture of jace's left foot i was wondering where you're gonna go with that yeah and i went precisely where i meant to
+> fine can there be a notebook in the hub with summer's loop on the cover oh no it should be, should be a picture of jace's left foot i was wondering where you're gonna go with that yeah and i went precisely where i meant to